remix-run/examples/firebase/README.md

 ## Deploying

 1. Follow the "Run against a Firebase Project" steps above if not done already
-2. Install the Firebase CLI with `npm i -g firebase-tools`
-3. Log in to the CLI with `firebase login`
+2. Log in to the CLI with `npm run firebase -- login`
-4. Run `firebase use --add` and choose the Firebase project you want to deploy to
+3. Run `npm run firebase -- use --add` and choose the Firebase project you want to deploy to
-5. Deploy with `firebase deploy`
+4. Deploy with `npm run firebase -- deploy`

 ## Integration with Google Sign-in Provider

+The "Login with Google" link will only work when running against a Firebase Project.

+After the steps in "Run against a Firebase Project" have been completed:

 - In the [Firebase Console](https://console.firebase.google.com), navigate to Authentication > Sign-in method > Add new provider > Google.
-Make a note of the client ID and secret and add them to the .env file.
+Make a note of the client ID and secret and add them to the .env file as GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET.
-- In the [Google Cloud Credentials Console](https://console.cloud.google.com/apis/credentials), select the Web client (under OAuth 2.0 Client IDs) and add `http://localhost:3000/auth/google` and `https://<projectid>.firebaseapp.com/auth/google` as authorised redirects.
+- In the [Google Cloud Credentials Console](https://console.cloud.google.com/apis/credentials), select the Web client (under OAuth 2.0 Client IDs) and add `http://localhost:5002/auth/google`, `http://localhost:3000/auth/google` and `https://<projectid>.firebaseapp.com/auth/google` as authorised redirects.

 ## Details